-We are excited to invite you to the St. Anna CCRI Symposium on Cancer Epigenetics, taking place on January 24th, 2025.
+We are excited to invite you to the St. Anna CCRI Symposium on Cell Fate in Cancer and Development, taking place on January 23th, 2026.
 As the only research institute in central Europe dedicated exclusively to childhood cancer, St. Anna CCRI is home to 15 research groups working at the forefront of pediatric cancer research.
-Our symposium will bring together leading experts to explore the vital role of epigenetics in cancer development and treatment, with a special focus on pediatric cancers.
+Our symposium will bring together leading experts to explore the vital role of cell fate decisions in cancer and development, with a special focus on pediatric cancers.

 Guest Speakers